Sydney Australia Temple: Design and architecture

 The Sydney Australia Temple has a modern, single-spire design, using a modern style by church architect Emil B. Fetzer, and R. Lindsay Little.

 The temple is on a 3-acre (1.2 ha) plot in Carlingford, a residential suburb northwest of Sydney.
 Prior to its selection for the temple, the site was home to a school for boys; the church later repurposed some of the existing facilities for administrative functions.
 The grounds include gardens and mature eucalyptus trees.

 It is a single-story building constructed using precast concrete panels with white quartz, along with terracotta roof tiles.
 A single spire rises from the building’s front façade, with a statue of the angel Moroni, added a year after the dedication due to local government delays, on its top.

-The temple's interior is 30,067 square feet and includes two ordinance rooms, three sealing rooms, and a baptistry.
+The temple's interior is 30067 sqft and includes two ordinance rooms, three sealing rooms, and a baptistry.